 - OmegaExample: A complete example tutorial on installing Xapian, Omega and generating an index

-- ScriptindexExample: An example of how to use scriptindex and perl to index a set of documents.
+- ScriptindexExample: An example of how to use scriptindex and perl to create a database for use with Omega.

 - PackagingXapian: Tips for those wanting to build binary packages of Xapian